jvitku/nengoros/readme.txt

-This is Nengo-ros, a tool for simulating large-scale hybrid neural systems by Jaroslav Vitku, see: http://artificiallife.co.nf/ .
+This is Nengo-ros, a tool for simulating large-scale hybrid neural systems by Jaroslav Vitku, see: http://nengoros.wordpress.com (temporary website Alife group on CTU in Prague: http://artificiallife.co.nf/ ).

 The resulting system is composed of:
  	-Nengo ( http://nengo.ca/ )